 # Types of values

-Values in HyperFormula can refer to Numbers, Text, Logical, Date, Time, DateTime, Error, or Duration data.
-The type of the value depends on the data to which it's referring.
-Functions may work differently based on the types of values.
+In HyperFormula, values can be of type Number, Text, Logical, Date, Time, DateTime, Error, Duration, Currency, or Percentage depending on the data.
+Functions may work differently based on the types of arguments.

 Type of value Description